 We strongly encourage all of our families to take advantage of the bus and shuttle options, or to carpool with neighbors.
 We believe our transportation options are attractive and families will willingly opt-in.
 If we are at risk of violating our traffic demand management (TDM) agreement, we will enforce strict commuting policies.
-After one year, we are happy to report that we have satisfied all of our permit requirements and thank our community for reaching those goals.
+After two years, we are happy to report that we continue to satisfy our permit requirements and thank our community for reaching those goals.

 Given the different schedules and transport patterns, there are separate routes for US and MS students.
 There will be one morning shuttle from the MS campus for US students who choose an earlier commute time.

 Our conditional use permit with the City of Belmont requires a staggered school day schedule relative to our neighbor the Ralston Middle School.
-While it may seem early, most routes are no earlier than 2016-2017 routes, and as a community we benefit from the earlier start time by not adding to peak Ralston traffic.
+Our earlier start time benefits the Belmont community and allows our families to avoid the heavy traffic that occurs during the Ralston MS drop-off and pick-up periods.